Divider/Brand Symbol

 Mother feeling a bit sad because they are unable to breastfeed

-Myth 2: Formula is evil and breast milk is a magical cure-all
+Myth 2: Formula is evil, and breast milk is a magical cure-all

-Formula will not ruin your baby.
-However, two things can both be true: 1) babies can thrive on formula, and 2) there will never be a formula that can come close to the complexity and elegance of human milk.
+• There will never be a formula that can come close to the complexity and elegance of human milk.

 Breast milk is a living substance.
 It changes to meet the baby’s needs throughout the day.
 For example, in the evening, a lactating body will produce milk with more melatonin (a hormone that helps humans sleep).

 Still, formula isn’t evil.
-In circumstances where formula is necessary or a choice, the bottom line is this: Formula is food.
+In circumstances where formula is necessary or a choice, the bottom line is this: Formula is food - combining various types of nutrition.
 Formula will feed your baby.
 And fed is best.

 Myth 3: Pain is normal when breastfeeding

 Pain is common, but never normal.
-As many new practices and sensations, breastfeeding can be uncomfortable for the first week or two.
+As with many new practices and sensations, breastfeeding can be uncomfortable for the first week or two.
 Beyond that, extremely painful lactation, bloody nipples, or damaged nipples are never normal and should be treated.

 Many of these painful problems can be due to a common issue with a baby’s oral tissues; tongue-tie.
-If you suspect that your baby has tongue-tie, visit with a certified lactation consultant to assess the feeding function.
-Your baby might benefit from an ear, nose, and throat specialist or a paediatric dentist.
-These specialists are able to diagnose and treat tongue-tie.
-Remember, just like with adults, if one area of baby’s body has tightness, it is likely there are tight and sore spots elsewhere too.
-A specialised osteopath or a reflexologist may be able to help.
+If you suspect that your baby has a tongue-tie, visit a certified lactation consultant to assess the feeding function.
+Your baby might benefit from an ear, nose, and throat specialist or a pediatric dentist.
+These specialists can diagnose and treat tongue-tie.

 If you think you may have one of these problems, again — contact an IBCLC, who can assess your specific situation and help make breastfeeding much less painful.
 You should also check out our Breastfeeding 101 guide!